 A person does not need to be a news or a tech junky to recognize that our nation is undergoing unprecedented change.
 This reality permeates just about every aspect of life and society, including the area of Christian missions in North America.
 There is no doubt that we are in a time of major changes in what the North American missions movement looks like – some even question whether we are seeing the end of North American missions altogether.

-While I would not purport to be the expert who knows where exactly things are headed, in my work at The Mission Society, there are some trends I have observed that I think will continue to characterize the future of the North American mission movement.
+While I would not purport to be the expert who knows where exactly things are headed, in my work at TMS Global, there are some trends I have observed that I think will continue to characterize the future of the North American mission movement.

 1. North American Missions Aren’t Dead Yet.

 There has been some speculation that the era of missions is over.
 If not for the whole world, at least for North America.
 “Why should we send an American over there if it is a lot cheaper for someone local who already knows the culture and language to get the job done?”
 This statement sounds good at face value, but ironically reflects American pragmatism more than Biblical truth.
 The nature of the incarnation and the Biblical record itself shows that people will continue to be called and sent.
 Something profound takes place when someone intentionally connects with a different people and culture for the sake of the kingdom.
 So the big difference is not that North Americans will not be engaged in missions; it is that missions is truly the whole, global church sending to the whole world – from everywhere to everywhere.
 Missions is making the shift from being driven from the West to being driven by the global church, but it is not disappearing from North America.

 2. North American Missions Will Look More Like Partnerships.

 Increasingly, missions from North America will be engaging in partnership with the majority world.
 North Americans will depend upon brothers and sisters around the world to help find the most effective and appropriate roles in mission.
 Leadership and initiative will continue to shift to the majority world, with North Americans often in support roles.